 Show Who Assigned the To-Do Item in Email

-Enable this option to display the user who assigned the to-do item in the email.
+If enabled (‘Yes’), you can display the user who assigned the to-do item in the email.
 This is a useful option if your website has multiple project managers assigning to-do items to users …

 From Field for Emails Sent to User